 If you want to dress up your backyard, hit the dollar stores.
 You can pick up seasonal table toppers, plates, napkins and more for way less than what you'd find at a party store.

-Swimsuits can still be pricey since we’re right in the middle of summer, but some stores are starting to clear out their stock to get ready for fall fashion.
-This means to keep an eye out for those sales, especially the ones around 3-day weekends, including Fourth of July.
+Swimsuits can still be pricey since we're right in the middle of summer, but some stores are starting to clear out their stock to get ready for fall fashion.
+This means to keep an eye out for those sales, especially the ones around three-day weekends, including the Fourth of July.
 Stores use these to clear out inventory, to your advantage.
-Old Navy just had its annual $1 flip-flop sale, and with it comes a bunch of other great deals on summer clothes.

 If you need some summer items now, make sure to go to these kinds of sales early, as the stores won't be buying more in different sizes.
 Once a size or style is gone — it's gone.

-I also love these kinds of sales to stock up on gifts for friends and family.
-This is a great trick my aunt taught me.
-She uses the seasonal sales to snag up Christmas gifts, birthday gifts and more.
-Then she stores them in her closet and always has a gift on hand for everyone when she needs it.
+With these kinds of sales, you can stock up on gifts for friends and family.
+This is a great trick.
+You can use the seasonal sales to snag up Christmas gifts, birthday gifts and more.
+Then store them away in the house and for when you need.
 This can be tough with young children as they are constantly growing, but you can often get a guesstimate from parents if you wanted to get something for the following season.
-We have some friends who recently had a baby and I used the winter clearance sale to buy their kid an adorable outfit for the following fall.

 This can be a tough one because sometimes you can find bargains and other times you have to wait till Labor Day to really get the best deals.